openvinotoolkit/openvino/docs/low_precision_transformations/transformations/step3_main/convolution/convolution.md

 \f]

 ## Limitations

-* `Subtract` dequantization operations on activations and weights are not propagated and .
-* Dequantization on activations have to be per-tensor.
-It means that dequantization `Multiply` constant value on activations has to be scalar.
+* Dequantization on activations must be per-tensor.
+It means that dequantization `Multiply` constant value on activations must be scalar.

 ## Subgraph before transformation